Updated: Jan 16

-Lately, I’ve been thinking a lot about my parents – of blessed memory.
+Lately, I’ve been thinking a lot about my parents—of blessed memory.
 They were both born right after the Spanish Civil War (1936-1939).
 They survived thirty years of darkness in the shape of a fascist government.
 My parents were not perfect, but they taught me a lot.
 Even if they were overly critical at times, I always felt they believed in me.
-And I’m sure they’re proud of the person that I’ve become.
+I’m sure they’re proud of the person that I’ve become.

-My mother (Carmen) was born in a small village in southwestern Spain.
+My mother (Carmen) was born in a tiny, remote community in southwestern Spain.
 In the Middle Ages, that area used to be populated by Jews and Muslims.
-In fact, my mother’s village is part of a region called La Jara cacereña.
-The Spanish word jara comes from the Arabic word ša‘rā, and it means ‘land full of vegetation.’
+My mother’s village is part of a region called La Jara cacereña.
+The Spanish word jara comes from the Arabic word ša‘rā, and it means 'land full of vegetation.'
 La Jara cacereña is part of a broader region called Extremadura.

 Unlike my mother, my father had a formal education until the age of 14.
 He was a bit of a rebel.
-On one occasion, he threw a handful of gravel at the car of Francisco Franco (Spain’s dictator from 1936 through 1975) when he was driving through his hometown.
-I’m not surprised that happened.
+On one occasion, he threw a handful of gravel at the car of Francisco Franco—Spain’s dictator from 1936 through 1975—when he was driving through his hometown.
+I’m not surprised that it happened.
 Years earlier, the fascists had killed two of his uncles for having different ideas.
 I guess that’s why my father always advised me not to discuss politics in public.
 Although my father was a good student, he chose to drop out of school to start working as a salesperson in clothing stores.

 My parents had four children.
 I’m the youngest.
 I always felt a significant generational gap, even among my siblings.
 By the time I was born, things had changed dramatically in Spain.
 For instance, the country had (apparently) become a democracy.
 My siblings were born between 1970 and 1976.
 My parents were almost 40 when I came into the world.
 Growing up, I could barely relate to anybody.